 The headset is supported by the “Open Android” platform.
 This makes it possible to install Android applications.

 The headset can be controlled in two ways.
 Option 1 is with the supplied controller.
 Option 2 is with the buttons on the glasses themselves.

-The Pico G2 4K has a high resolution screen with which the image quality is higher than with comparable models.
+The Pico G2 4K advantages are: it has a high resolution screen with which the image quality is higher than with comparable models.
 In addition, it is possible to replace the face cushion, so you do not have to buy a new Pico when the cushion is worn or dirty.
 Another advantage is the quick installation method.
 It is not mandatory to create a new account per device or register what makes this product particularly interesting for a virtual cinema where multiple devices are used.